openshift/community.okd/docs/community.okd.openshift_process_module.rst

                 <td>
                         <div>Provide a path to a file containing a valid YAML definition of an object or objects to be created or updated.
 Mutually exclusive with <em>resource_definition</em>.
 NOTE: <em>kind</em>, <em>api_version</em>, <em>name</em>, and <em>namespace</em> will be overwritten by corresponding values found in the configuration read in from the <em>src</em> file.</div>
                         <div>Reads from the local file system.
 To read from the Ansible controller&#x27;s file system, including vaulted files, use the file lookup plugin or template lookup plugin, combined with the from_yaml filter, and pass the result to <em>resource_definition</em>.
 See Examples below.</div>
+                        <div>The URL to manifest files that can be used to create the resource.
+Added in version 2.4.0.</div>
                         <div>Mutually exclusive with <em>template</em> in case of <span class='module'>kubernetes.core.k8s</span> module.</div>
                 </td>
             </tr>